SteeltoeOSS/Documentation/api/v4/discovery/index.md

 Steeltoe facilitates both registration and querying of discovery servers by providing various implementations of `IDiscoveryClient`.
 To resolve friendly names, Steeltoe provides implementations of `ILoadBalancer`, which rely on `IDiscoveryClient`.

-In order to use service discovery, you need to:
+To use service discovery, you need to:

 - Add the appropriate NuGet package references to your project
 - Register the desired discovery client(s) in the dependency container